mohanraj1980/AZ500-Lab/Instructions/Labs/Module_4/LAB_01_Azure Monitor.md

 1. You can now reopen the Application Insights **Overview** page in the Azure portal, where you retrieved your instrumentation key, to view details about your currently running application.
 The four default charts on the overview page are scoped to server-side application data.
 Since we are instrumenting the client/browser-side interactions with the JavaScript SDK this particular view doesn't apply unless we also have a server-side SDK installed.

-2. Click on **Logs**.
+2. Click on **Logs (Analytics)**.
 This opens **Logs**, which provides a rich query language for analyzing all data collected by Application Insights.
 To view data related to the client-side browser requests run the following query:

     ```json
     // average pageView duration by name